mikeroyal/Haskell-Guide/README.md

 [HUnit](https://hackage.haskell.org/package/HUnit-1.2.2.1) is a tool for unit testing framework similar to JUnit.

-[microspec](https://hackage.haskell.org/package/microspec) is  a tiny QuickCheck test library with minimal dependencies.
+[Microspec](https://hackage.haskell.org/package/microspec) is  a tiny QuickCheck test library with minimal dependencies.

 [Hspec](https://hspec.github.io/) is a testing framework similar to RSpec with support for QuickCheck and HUnit.

 [The Haskell Test Framework (HTF)](https://hackage.haskell.org/package/HTF) is a tool that integrates both Hunit and QuickCheck.

-[Threadscope](https://code.haskell.org/ThreadScope/) is a new feature on the horizon which allows for benchmarking and visualization of multithreaded performance. ghc profiling tools - a powerful suite of profiling tools exist within GHC itself.
+[Threadscope](https://code.haskell.org/ThreadScope/) is a new feature on the horizon which allows for benchmarking and visualization of multithreaded performance.

+[GHC profiling tools](https://downloads.haskell.org/~ghc/8.10.3/docs/html/users_guide/profiling.html) is a powerful suite of profiling tools exist within [GHC](https://www.haskell.org/ghc/) itself.

 [Haddock](https://www.haskell.org/haddock/) is a documentation system for Haskell.